 Copenhagen's public transport is exceptionally safe, reliable, clean and inexpensive.
 The Metro, buses and trains in the city and surrounds operate on a one-fare system, where tickets are valid for all three types of transport with no extra cost for transfer.
-Services are frequent between 5am and 12:30am, with night buses operating from the City Hall Square to the suburbs.
+Services are frequent between 5am and 1am, with night buses operating after regular hours.
 On Friday and Saturday the Metro runs all night.
 The Metro runs from Vanlose Station to Lergravsparken in East Amager, to Orestad in West Amager and to Frederiksberg.
 Buses are yellow and bus stops are clearly marked with matching yellow signs.

 A favourite mode of transport for locals and visitors is the bicycle, and Copenhagen has cycle paths and routes along all major streets.